 - Main Street Station Casino & Brewery

-If you’re worried that selecting a downtown hotel will keep you from the Strip, know that the downtown area is just a 15-minute car or Uber ride to the center of the Las Vegas Strip.
+If you’re worried that selecting a downtown hotel will keep you from the Strip, know that the downtown area is just a 15-minute car or Uber ride to the center of the Strip.

-Now that you know the three main location areas to choose from, you should be in a much better position to decide the Las Vegas location that’s best suited for you and your traveling companions.
+Now that you know the three main areas to choose from, you should be in a much better position to decide the Las Vegas location best suited for you and your traveling companions.

 Keep in mind that:

 Once you’ve decided what part of town you want to stay in, it’s time to include your budget requirements into the equation.
 Naturally, one of the biggest deciding factors when choosing a hotel is whether you can afford it.

 Now, you might expect the big flashy hotels in Las Vegas to be very expensive, but the standard rooms actually aren’t nearly as costly as you might think.

-Visit during the week – Weekends in Las Vegas are busier and more expensive than weekdays.
-If you’re willing to visit during the middle of the week, you can often save money on your room.
+Visit during the week.
+It is always a fact that weekends in Las Vegas are busier and more expensive than weekdays.
+If you’re willing to visit during the middle of the week, you can often save a significant amount of money on your room.

-It’s also important to understand that the more popular hotel names are going to cost more, even if they don’t offer much more in the way of amenities.
+It’s important to understand that the more popular hotel names will cost more, even if they don’t offer much more in the way of amenities.
 Oftentimes, the popular identity of a hotel makes it more pricey than others.